Fate/Grand Order: Final Singularity-Grand Temple of Time: Solomon: Plot

-With the Demon Gods' activity diminished by their constant fighting with the Heroic Spirits, a path opens to the Throne.
-As Ritsuka and Mash hurry towards the location, Romani reasons that Solomon cannot be a fake, as the Time Temple was created from Solomon's Magic Circuits, and instead deduces something inside Solomon's body is controlling his corpse.
+Waking up from the vision, Ritsuka and Mash find they have arrived at Time Temple.
+Leonardo da Vinci reports a Beast is detected throughout the entire space.
+Lev Lainur Flauros appears before them, commending their efforts but still determined to stop them.
+Flauros then transforms into his Demon God and along with the other seventy one Demon Gods, attacks Chaldea.
+When it appears Chaldea will be destroyed, Jeanne D' Arc suddenly arrives, using Ritsuka as a beacon to summon an entire army of Heroic Spirits to aid him.
+The Heroic Spirits successfully open a path for Ritsuka and Mash, and as they head towards the Throne, Romani reasons that Solomon cannot be a fake, as the Time Temple was created from Solomon's Magic Circuits, and instead deduces something inside Solomon's body is controlling his corpse.
 After resurrecting his corpse, "Solomon" implanted the Demon Gods in preparation for the Incineration of Humanity.
 Afterwards, he created the Time Temple, which exists outside time and space, and waited there until the year 2016.